-Atlanta Advance Directives Attorneys
+Atlanta Advance Directive Attorney

 Legal Insight You Can Rely On

-With an advance directive in Georgia, you can instruct upon receiving specific medical treatment or insist that certain medical treatment is withheld, even if you are not consciously able to make verbally state directions at that time.
+With an advance directive in Georgia, you can instruct upon receiving specific medical treatment or insist that certain medical treatment is withheld, even if you are not consciously able to verbally state directions at that time.
 If you have a terminal condition or are in a permanently unconscious state, the advance directive is very useful for providing instruction to your medical care provider and your family members.

 How Do I Create an ADHC?

 The Georgia Advance Directive for Health Care Act, which is the foundation for advance directives, provides you with the opportunity to select someone to make health care decisions on your behalf.
-You can use any form of the ADHC that complies with the Georgia law.
+You can use any form of the ADHC that complies with Georgia law.

 The ADHC must be in writing, signed by you, and signed by two witnesses.
-Any adult who is considered to be of sound mind can execute an ADHC.
+Any adult who is of sound mind can execute an ADHC.
 It is one of the most powerful and useful estate planning instruments because the only alternative to the Advance Directive in Georgia is Guardianship, which costs a client much more time and expense than a power of attorney.

 An ADHC allows you to take the following two actions:

 Types of Advance Directives